GPurgatorio/Master-Computer-Science-ICT/README.md

   <img src="./assets/file-based-storage-access.png" width="600">
 </p>

 - **object-based**: object-based storage is a way to **store file data in the form of objects based on the content and other attributes** of the data rather than the name and location of the file.
 An object contains user data, related metadata (size, date, ownership, etc.), and user defined attributes of data (retention, access pattern, and other business-relevant attributes).
 The additional **metadata or attributes enable optimized search**, retention and deletion of objects.
 The object-based storage system uses a flat, non-hierarchical address space to store data, providing the flexibility to scale massively.
 Cloud service providers leverage object-based storage systems to offer Storage as a Service because of its inherent security, scalability, and automated data management capabilities.
 Object-based storage systems support web service access via REST and SOAP.
-Eg. AWS S3.
+Eg. **AWS S3**.

 <p align="center">
   <img src="./assets/object-based-storage-access.png" width="600">